 Of course, you want to cover high-traffic areas with a lot of merchandise as well as cash registers, but you also want to place your cameras to capture lower traffic areas like stairwells and hallways.
 You should also make sure you have signage that announces the presence of the video camera system.

 Security cameras can deter crime and other unwanted actions, but they have to be placed where they can be the most effective.
-If you’re mapping out camera placement for your security camera installation in Atlanta, follow these rules to make sure you get the most out of your video camera system.
+If you’re mapping out camera placement for your security camera installation in Birmingham, follow these rules to make sure you get the most out of your video camera system.